-You should take 1,000 mcg (1 mg) of folic acid every day during your pregnancy.
+You should take at least 400 micrograms (mcg) of folic acid every day during your pregnancy.
 Folic acid can help prevent problems with your baby's brain and spinal cord.
 It is best to start taking folic acid before you get pregnant.

 Your doctor might want you to take a prenatal vitamin.
 If you do take a prenatal supplement, make sure you're not taking any other vitamin or mineral supplement along with it unless your doctor recommends it.